ConejoCapital/HyperMultiAssetedADL/AUDIT_REPORT.md

 - Use ONLY the `_REALTIME` CSVs.
 - Expect 34,983 rows; any other row count indicates an outdated file.
-- Leverage statistics reported in the repository (median 0.18x, 95th percentile 4.23x, 99th percentile 74.18x) come directly from this dataset.
+- Leverage statistics reported in the repository (median 0.20x, 95th percentile 5.10x, 99th percentile 122.69x) come directly from this dataset (fixed position size calculation, December 2025).

 ---